Alcohol Action Advisory Committee

 2013-2014 Focus Areas

-At the outset of each academic year, MAI sets areas of focus for the upcoming year.
+At the outset of each academic year, AAAC sets areas of focus for the upcoming year.
 For the 2013-2014 academic year, the focus areas are as follows:

 - Institutional Partnerships: Purpose is to outreach to faculty, staff, and administrators on issues related to alcohol and prevention efforts at the University.
 Goals may include, but are not limited to, offering information sessions to the campus community and creating curriculum infusion opportunities and resources.
 This year, efforts are again being directed primarily toward curriculum infusion funded by a Pennsylvania Liquor Control Board (PLCB) grant.